Why the trailing stop didn't work: reasons and possible consequences

-There are several options for insuring exchange transactions against excessive losses in the event of an unfavorable scenario.
+There are several options for insuring stock exchange transactions against excessive losses in the event of an unfavorable scenario.

 The main reasons why trailing stops fail: